utiasDSL/mobile_manipulation_central/README.md

   goes away (i.e. the connection is established properly).
 There is no need to restart the Ridgeback.
 It appears that this is a startup issue; the connection is generally very stable once established.
+* Related to the above, it is possible that the connection from the laptop to the Ridgeback will also not be available, despite the base (and possibly the arm) appearing to be powered on normally.
+Restarting the base eventually resolves the problem.
+It is possible that the ethernet cable between the base's network switch and the arm's computer is wearing out and will need to be replaced.
+* Occasionally after starting the arm, one may get protective stops after every small movement of the arm, due to base deviation from desired path.
+So far, it appears that restarting the arm resolved the problem.

 ## Todo
 * Add Kalman filter for Ridgeback base and UR10 joints